virt-manager/virt-manager/man/virt-manager.rst

 DIALOG WINDOW OPTIONS
 =====================

-For these options, only the requested window will be shown, the manaer window will not be run in this case.
+For these options, only the requested window will be shown, the manager window will not be run in this case.
 Connection autostart will also be disabled.
 All these options require specifying a manual ``--connect`` URI.